Self

 This section includes:

-• Self-Compassion: Letting Go of the Need to Be Perfect
+Self-Compassion: Letting Go of the Need to Be Perfect

-• The Science of Character
+The Science of Character

 Loving Yourself

+This does not suggest that you put yourself ahead of your children or anyone needing your help; this goes back to selflessness and understanding your role in the greater scheme of things.
+Being a loving parent, son, or daughter is being your best self, living responsibly, and being tuned in to the higher powers of the universe.
+Loving yourself allows you to love others, and sometimes, their needs are greater than yours; this is your choice.
+We are also not talking about narcissism, which feeds the ego.
+Love for self that recognizes a higher authority reduces the need for ego and leads to selflessness.
+Love for self that does not accept some level of authority can lead to narcissism, sociopathy, and psychopathy.
 Priorities vary regarding self, family, God, and country, not to mention money, power, fame, independence, etc. So, where do you put yourself in your continuum of priorities?
 What is most important to you?
 We have argued that it is through selflessness that one can find meaning and purpose.
 But if your priority is spiritual, your connection with God, the universe, or whatever you conceive these powers to be, then it stands to reason that you should not prioritize anything or anyone above yourself.
 You then become the second most important priority in life.
 Why?
 Because that thing or person that you put above yourself would then be placed between you and the higher power you are trying to understand and follow.
 Valuing another thing or person above yourself could contaminate your connection with God and throw you out of synchrony with the higher powers of creation.
 According to this logic, you might love someone as much as you love yourself and do for them as much as for yourself, but does it work to love people or things more than yourself or to expect others to love you more than them?
 Many people struggle with these questions, which significantly impact how we live.
 These are challenging questions, and we are interested in alternative opinions.

 Most would agree that working out a meaningful relationship with the powers of the universe is crucial, whatever you conceive this to mean.
-If you accept God as your priority and work out a good connection, you can grow to believe God or the universe loves you, and you are living in congruence with universal consciousness.
+If you accept God as your priority and cultivate a strong connection, you can come to believe that God or the universe loves you and that you are living in congruence with universal rules.
 Imagine how this might feel.
-This allows you to love yourself — understand that you are not alone, and know that life is not all about you.
-This will enable you to accept your limitations, come under this authority, and strive to live in congruence with the laws of nature and in harmony with the creation — a place where spirit can grow.
-Working out a strong connection and belief about God and the nature of the universe helps you achieve this life of meaning and purpose.
-This connection may be the foundation of a well-defined operating system.
-Again, these are important yet challenging questions that impact our mental and physical health.
+Living this way allows you to love yourself, understand that you are not alone, and know that life is not all about you.
+This enables you to accept your limitations, come under authority, and strive to live in congruence with nature and in harmony with the creation — a place where your spirit can grow.

 Self-Compassion: Letting Go of the Need For Perfection

-· Being Kind to Ourselves
+Being Kind to Ourselves

-· Recognition of the shared human experience (the interconnected nature of our lives)
+Recognition of the shared human experience (the interconnected nature of our lives)

-Self-compassion helps us accept imperfection in ourselves and the world.
-This is not to condone meritocracy or to encourage or excuse negative behaviors.
-Experience teaches that acceptance of humanity and compassion for self and others is much more helpful than the negative contributions of critical self-talk.
+Self-compassion helps us accept imperfection in ourselves, others, and the world.
 Recognition of our common humanity allows us to be more accepting and tolerant of mistakes.
-It also helps us to be better parents, teachers, or partners and to be real.
+It also helps us to be better parents, teachers, or partners and to be more tolerant and flexible when life does not go our way.

 Self-Compassion and Change: Dr. Neff